 We wanted to find a new way to help people understand the divorce process and share the practical advice that I have gained during my many years in family law and as head of the Family Department at SA Law.
 And so in January 2017 Rebecca’s story first appeared.

-Nearly one year on with 46 blog posts published, 1 award won and over 2,500 regular readers per month Rebecca is on the final stage of her journey.
+Nearly one year on with more than 50 blog posts published, 2 national awards won and over 2,500 regular readers per month Rebecca has reached the final stage of her divorce journey.